Dugy/bomba/README.md

 	}> setMessage = child<"cout_print.html">;
 };
 Bomba::CachingFileServer cachingFileServer("public_html");
-Bomba::RpcGetResponder<std::string, Bomba::CachingFileServer> getResponder(&cachingFileServer, &rpc);
+Bomba::RpcGetResponder<std::string> getResponder(&cachingFileServer, &rpc);
 Bomba::HttpServer http(&getResponder);
 Bomba::TcpServer server(&http, 8080);
 server.run();
 ```

 The `RpcGetResponder` class is defined in `bomba_http.hpp` and can be replaced by a custom class that modifies the returned file accordingly to the return value of the request.
 However, doing this would result in creating some sort of PHP duplicate, which would not be a good practice.
-A better feature for doing such a thing is planned.
+The page should use RPC requests to fill the content.

 #### A basic JSON-RPC server
 This example shows how to make a JSON-RPC server that has two methods.
 It doesn't do anything beyond that.